 Most employees agree that the new benefits they want most are financial wellness and mental health support.
-Companies know they need these benefits, but many aren’t sure how to onboard them or how they are connected.
+While many companies know they need these benefits, most aren't sure how to implement them or how they are connected.

 74% of employees say that financial wellness benefits are important to them from an employer.